Early decision: Admit rates and enrollment statistics

-A few schools have seen ED applicants more than double in the 2012-2019 period, including Rice (2,628 ED apps in 2019-20 compared to 1,230 ED apps in 2012-13), Emory, NYU (13,842 ED I and ED II apps in 2019-20; 5,778 in 2012-13), and Boston University (4,700 ED I and ED II apps in 2019-20; 1,069 in 2012-13).
+A few schools have seen ED applicants more than double in the 2012–2019 period, including Rice (2,628 ED apps in 2019–20 compared to 1,230 ED apps in 2012–13), Emory, NYU (13,842 ED I and ED II apps in 2019–20; 5,778 in 2012–13), and Boston University (4,700 ED I and ED II apps in 2019–20; 1,069 in 2012–13).
 The number of ED admits has also doubled at NYU and Boston University over this period, and although the increase of ED admits at other schools has been less dramatic, that increase has nonetheless reduced the number of RD admits meaningfully because half the class or more is now being filled by ED admits.
-At WUSTL and NYU, about 60% of the class is now taken up at the ED stage.
+At WashU and NYU, about 60% of the class is now taken up at the ED stage.

 In recent years, there has been a marked trend in the number of ED applicants, and in the proportion of the class being admitted via the ED process.
 As of 2019–20, almost every highly selective college (where admission rates are below 25%) admits more students through ED than it did a decade ago, but among them, there has been a remarkable shift in the admission strategy of a few schools resulting in as much as 60% of the class being selected from the ED pool compared to 30–35% only a few years ago.

-A similar trend exists across the most competitive liberal arts colleges in early decision application and admission numbers, with over 50% of the class being filled at these schools from ED admits compared to only about 44% in 2012-13.
+A similar trend exists across the most competitive liberal arts colleges in early decision application and admission numbers, with over 50% of the class being filled at these schools from ED admits compared to only about 44% in 2012–13.
 Notably, the absolute number of ED admits has increased, even though the number of RD admits, the RD admit rate, the ED admit rate and the overall admit rate have all gone down.